visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

 because that will avert the plugin having to read all lines of the input before understanding the material configuration.
-However, if the user does not know the number of materials, enter ``-1`` here and the plugin will search for all information related the material configuration during the *open*.
+However, if the user does not know the number of materials, enter ``-1`` here and the plugin will search for all information related to the material configuration during the *open*.
 This will lead to longer open times.
 A value of ``0`` here means to ignore any material information if present.

 Nektar++
 ~~~~~~~~

+This section incomplete.

 Pixie
 ~~~~~

+This section incomplete.

 Silo
 ~~~~